THE CONCORD CHORUS

 Concord Journal

-During the performance of [Quiet as the Moon], [Dave] Brubeck sat quietly, hands on both knees ... during the final piece .. he gently rocked to the rhythm of the music based on the traditional square dance melodies he remembered as a child.
+During the performance of [Quiet as the Moon], [Dave] Brubeck sat quietly, hands on both knees ... during the final piece .. he gently rocked

 Lexington Minuteman